Speedphoenix/Lurrano/README.md

 # Radiant-Maze

-This is a first person shooter puzzle game developped in an academic setting
+This is a first person puzzle game developped in an academic setting

 ## Objectives